monambike/my-own-scripts/README.md

 # My Own Scripts

-Scripts that I made to help myself with my journey with SQL Server with:
+Scripts that I made to help with my journey with SQL Server with:

 :mag_right: Finding SQL Server objects such as views, procedures, functions, tables, columns and parameters by their name or type;